fegonzalez7/rob_unal_clase4/README.md

 [![Screenshot-from-2022-04-02-15-19-39.png](https://i.postimg.cc/R0Z1t2pb/Screenshot-from-2022-04-02-15-19-39.png)](https://postimg.cc/NKZrqCc1)

-Seriously I spent more than a day triing to figure out this.
-Fajardo helped me in the end, but if you guys do not say thanks, donate and leave starts, or join to my researh team (:grin:)....well "no hay palabras...en la buena! :skull_and_crossbones: :skull_and_crossbones:".
+Seriously I spent more than a day trying to figure out this.
+[Fajardo](https://github.com/jmfajardod) helped me in the end, but if you guys do not say thanks, donate and leave starts, ....well "no hay palabras...en la buena! :skull_and_crossbones: :skull_and_crossbones:".

+**Notice:** join to my researh team (:grin:).

 **P.D:** It works on Matlab 2020b, I tried in the 2022 and it did not work, if someone managed to make it work, add it here.
 This is the las semester that we use Matlab.